likelyrand/likelyrand/README.md

-i just do stuff i like
-python, lua and bash
+i just do stuff i like in python, lua and bash

 i use arch btw

 @likelyrand on discord